microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Browsing for local images_

-1. Browse to the "Resources\Artists\Picasso" folder included with this lab, select all of the files in the folder, and click **Open**.
+1. Browse to the "Artists\Picasso" folder in the [resources that accompany this lab](https://a4r.blob.core.windows.net/public/cvs-resources.zip), select all of the files in the folder, and click **Open**.

 	![Selecting an image](Images/fe-browse-picasso-01.png)